📺Monitor

 Access conversation logs:

-Click 'Conversation Log' to see interaction details
+Click 'Conversation Log' to see the interaction details of a specific query

 Review status, time, and token usage